• HOME

 You can also get to the cities in Tuscany by bus.
 From Rome to Florence it takes less than 3 hours by bus.

-Various bus companies run between Rome and Florence and they vary in price with only a few euros.
-Here are a few options to look at.
+Various bus companies run between Rome and Florence and they vary in price by only a few euros.

 By car